Ivan Dodig

-Ivan Dodig ([ǐʋan dǒdiɡ]; born 2 January 1985) is a Croatian professional tennis player who primarily specialises in doubles.
+Ivan Dodig ([ǐʋan dǒdiɡ]; born 2 January 1985) is a Croatian former professional tennis player who specializes in doubles.
+He reached his career-high doubles ranking of World No. 2 in September 2023.

-He is a six-time Grand Slam champion, having won men's doubles titles at the 2015 French Open with Marcelo Melo, and the 2021 Australian Open with Filip Polášek.
+He is a seven-time Grand Slam champion, having won men's doubles titles at the 2015 French Open with Marcelo Melo, the 2021 Australian Open with Filip Polášek and the 2023 French Open with Austin Krajicek.

 In mixed doubles, Dodig won the 2018 and 2019 French Opens and 2019 Wimbledon Championships, all alongside Latisha Chan, and the 2022 Australian Open partnering Kristina Mladenovic.
 He also finished runner-up at the 2013 Wimbledon Championships in men's doubles, and the 2016 French Open and 2017 Australian Open in mixed.
-Dodig has won 20 doubles titles on the ATP Tour, including five at Masters 1000 level, and also finished runner-up at the 2014 ATP World Tour Finals.
-He reached his career-high doubles ranking of world No. 4 in June 2015.
+Dodig has won 24 doubles titles on the ATP Tour, including six at the Masters 1000 level, and also finished runner-up at the 2014 ATP World Tour Finals.

 In singles, Dodig achieved his highest ranking of world No. 29 in October 2013, and won his first ATP title at the 2011 Zagreb Indoors.
-His best Grand Slam singes result was at the 2013 Wimbledon Championships, where he reached the fourth round.
+His best Grand Slam singles result was at the 2013 Wimbledon Championships, where he reached the fourth round.
 Dodig has represented Croatia in the Davis Cup since 2010, and was part of the team which won the tournament in 2018.
 He also won a silver medal in men's doubles at the 2020 Summer Olympics alongside Marin Čilić.